jeffisnotahero/routinetask/routine_2_pseudocode.md

         -if there is no same product name with items from normal price list -change item.boolean.check_if_in_normal_price to false

+-compute total revenue & cost as of now

+// if everything has discount price compute immediately -loop item list:
+    counter = 0
+    if item is discount price = false counter + 1 if counter = 0:
+    -loop item list:
+        compute total deliverables
+    sum total revenue & deliverables

+else:
     // action taken in prior for what if there is items cannot be priced in normal price list -loop the item list
         -show how many are there
+        -prompt user to provide input(estimated) & cost for those items amd update those item OR skip

+    // Check if item.booleam.check_if_in_discount_price_false and
+    -loop item list
+        -show how many are there
-    -prompt user to provide input(estimated) & cost for those items amd update those item
+        -prompt user to provide input(estimated) & cost for those items amd update those item OR skip

--compute total revenue & cost as of now

     // prompt decision before compute final data
+    // show user how many are item without normal and discount as well as item without discount only -loop item list
+        -if item_normal_list AND item_discount_list is true:
+            Acounter +1

+        -if item_normal_list is true and item_discount_list is false:
+            Bcounter +1

+        -if item_normal_list is false and item_discount_list is true:
+            Ccounter +1

+    print all type of counter

+    -prompt user if they want to continue to compute all data with later added data -if true (usually scenario where later added price is fine) -deliverables = 0
             -loop item list

-    -if there is item.booleam.check_if_in_discount_price_false
-        -print how many are there and those info -prompt user if they want compute those with normal price or not and show output -if true
-                -loop normal price and compute estimated & cost and update those item estimated & cost

-                -loop items list, sum total revenue and delivery amount, compute net profit margin and show output -else
-                -loop item list, sum delivery amount (item boolean check = true), compute net profit margin and show output -print those item that not existed in the discount list

-    -else
-        -loop item list, sum every delivery amount (item boolean check = true), compute net profit margin and show output -print those item
+                -if item is in discount list true -deliverables += item.estimated
+                else
+                    -deliverables += item.normal price

+        -else:
+            -deliverables = 0
+            -loop item list
-        -print all items in discount list
+                -if item is in discount list true -deliverables += item.estimated

+        - total expected deliverable = deliverables + total revenue